 Solution: check the fabric and confirm band fit, if not snug, it may be moving around too much, causing friction

 Cause: the way the wire is cased can make a difference in comfort

 Solution: ensure your bra is well constructed

 Find Your Perfect Fit

 Don’t let all of the above make the mystery of the perfect fitting bra seem even more daunting.
 It’s easier than it may seem to find multiple bra styles that give you options, from casual and sporty to professional or night on the town.
-True&Co can help you find your Top 3 with a quick quiz that covers shape, style and sizing plus a few personal preferences, you can be on your way to overcoming the issues plaguing your underwear drawer since puberty and off to looking, and feeling, your truest self.
+True&Co can help you find a bra that covers shape, style and sizing plus a few personal preferences, you can be on your way to overcoming the issues plaguing your underwear drawer since puberty and off to looking, and feeling, your truest self.